devakapatel/t9-nextra-3/pages/sem-5/question-banks/daa/unit-4.md

 #### NP-Completeness Problem

-**Definition**: NP-Completeness is a classification of decision problems in computational complexity theory.
+Definition: NP-Completeness is a classification of decision problems in computational complexity theory.
 A problem is considered NP-Complete if it meets two criteria:

 1. It is in NP, meaning that given a solution, it can be verified in polynomial time.
 2. Every problem in NP can be reduced to it in polynomial time, which implies that it is at least as hard as the hardest problems in NP.

-**Significance**: The significance of NP-Completeness lies in its implications for algorithm design and computational theory.
+Significance: The significance of NP-Completeness lies in its implications for algorithm design and computational theory.
 If any NP-Complete problem can be solved in polynomial time, then all problems in NP can also be solved in polynomial time (this would imply P = NP).
 Conversely, if it can be proven that even one NP-Complete problem cannot be solved in polynomial time, it would imply that P ≠ NP.

-**Examples of NP-Complete Problems**:
+Examples of NP-Complete Problems:

-- **Boolean Satisfiability Problem (SAT)**: The first problem proven to be NP-Complete.
+- Boolean Satisfiability Problem (SAT): The first problem proven to be NP-Complete.
 It asks whether there exists an assignment of variables that makes a given Boolean formula true.
-- **Traveling Salesman Problem (Decision Version)**: Given a set of cities and distances, the problem asks if there exists a tour that visits each city once with a total distance less than or equal to a specified value.
+- Traveling Salesman Problem (Decision Version): Given a set of cities and distances, the problem asks if there exists a tour that visits each city once with a total distance less than or equal to a specified value.
-- **Vertex Cover Problem**: Given a graph and an integer k, the problem asks whether there exists a subset of vertices of size k such that every edge in the graph is incident to at least one vertex from this subset.
+- Vertex Cover Problem: Given a graph and an integer k, the problem asks whether there exists a subset of vertices of size k such that every edge in the graph is incident to at least one vertex from this subset.

 #### Conclusion